 Blending the best of statistics and computer sciences, biostatistics and biomedical informatics, this program provides students the training they need to make sense of large-scale biomedical data, and to be scientific leaders in the team science that invariably accompanies such data.
 Unique features of the program include cross-training in computer science and biostatistics, and research rotations mentored by a program faculty member jointly with a scientific collaborator.

-Please consult the table below for key information about this degree program’s admissions requirements.
-The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.
 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
-Once you have researched the graduate program(s) you are interested in, apply online. |
+Once you have researched the graduate program(s) you are interested in, apply online.

-Fall Deadline | December 1 |
+Fall Deadline | December 15 |

 Spring Deadline | The program does not admit in the spring. |